Understanding the Local Delivery Pilot for Exeter & Cranbrook

 Exeter and Cranbrook has been chosen by Sport England as a pilot area to work with on a bold new approach to build healthier, more active communities across England.
 Exeter and Cranbrook is one of only 12 places in England to be awarded Pilot status and the only location in the South West.

 Around £100million of National Lottery funding will be invested in the 12 pilot areas over four years, to create innovative partnerships that make it easier for people in these communities to access sport and physical activity.
-The Local Delivery Pilot programme, working in collaboration with Sport England, will seek to bring a wide range of local partners and communities together across Exeter and Cranbrook to realise the enormous health, social and economic benefits of leading a regular active lifestyle.
+The Local Delivery Pilot programme, lead by Exeter City Council working in collaboration with Sport England and others, will seek to bring a wide range of local partners and communities together across Exeter and Cranbrook to realise the enormous health, social and economic benefits of leading a regular active lifestyle.

 (To find out more about the Local Delivery Pilots, visit the Sport England website here.)

 In Exeter, people are already more physically active than the national average but there are certain groups such as those in lower paid jobs, women and disabled people who struggle to be physically active in their everyday lives.

 By focusing intensely in 12 areas, Sport England and the local partners want to identify better ways to address these stubborn inequalities and break down the barriers that stop people getting active, such as poor transport, safety, cost and confidence.

 Two years ago, Exeter became the most active city in the South West and now we want to go one step further and become the most active city in England.”
 Cllr Phil Bialyk explains: “We now need to ensure we improve health and wellbeing for everyone by encouraging 10,000 people who are currently inactive to introduce physical activity as part of their everyday lives.”